adfec/docker-commands/README.md

     docker images

-List all the containers that have runned
+List all the containers that you have runned

     docker ps -a